BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 Lets just wind things back for a minute.
 A house is the most expensive thing we are likely to buy in our lifetime; an extension is probably the biggest home improvement project we are ever likely to carry out and you are happy to let a builder who possibly doesn’t know his arse from his elbow do your plans?

 You should also be aware that the demand for architectural technicians has grown considerably over the past decade.
-The reason for this is mainly because homeowners have come to understand that if they hire an architect’s technician to create the drawings, they will save a bit of money as the technician will cost considerably less than an architect.
+The reason for this is mainly because homeowners have come to understand that if they hire a technician to create the drawings, they will save a bit of money as the technician will cost considerably less than an architect.

 You should also know that nearly all architectural practises use technicians to do the donkey work.
-What I mean by that is that if you hire an architect to create the plans for your extension the job will probably end up in the hands of a technician.
+What I mean by that is that if you hire any design expert to create the plans for your extension the job will probably end up in the hands of a technician.
 Of course there will be input from the architect but unless you are looking for something out of this world as an extension for your home then why not cut out the middle man and go straight for the architectural technician to create the plans, after all he has probably done more of them than the architect and certainly knows how to create them.

 STEP 2 – CREATE THE DESIGN PLANS